andrewisaburden/nz-law/COVID-19-Public-Health-Response-Act-2020.md

 (3)

-If not repealed sooner under subsection (1), this Act is repealed on the date that is 2 years after the date of its commencement.
+If not repealed sooner under subsection (1), this Act is repealed on the close of 13 May 2023.
 4 Purpose

 The purpose of this Act is to support a public health response to COVID-19 that—